rohit01/blog_backup/_posts/technology/2015-04-12-ansible-meetup-knowlarity.md

 **Speaker**: [@adityak2190](https://twitter.com/adityak2190)
 **Slides**: [click here](http://www.adikrishnan.in/static/preso/ansible-sitedeploy.html)
-**Summary**: In this talk, Aditya showed a complete end to end automation of a web application using Ansible.
+**Summary**: In this talk, Aditya showed a complete end to end automation of an application using Ansible.
 The application was a django website.
-The application was deployed with nginx, wsgi (running with gunicorn) and SQLite database.
+The application was deployed with nginx, wsgi (running under gunicorn) and SQLite database.
 The application was deployed from scratch in less than 5 mins.
 The source code of the demo application is in his [github repository](https://github.com/adityak2190/sitedeploy).

 ### Running Ansible via API
 ---